 Each year, seniors in the Communication Department's year-long multimedia convergence project select a theme and collect video, audio, creative writing, photography, and more into a website.

-The 2012 project, Youth Voices Rise, is based on interviews with young people, political scientists, and journalists involved in the Arab Spring.
+Youth Voices Rise is based on interviews with young people, political scientists, and journalists involved in the Arab Spring.

 This site tells stories of discontent caused by decades of political autocracy, documents the political awakening as young people revolted, and presents their hopes for lives in the aftermath of political upheaval.